AnikKDev/AnikKDev/README.md

 - 🔭 I’m currently working as a Software Developer at [StudioDevhub](https://studiodevhub.com/)

-- 🌱 I’m currently preparing for **AWS Solution Architect Associate**
+- 🌱 I’m currently preparing for **AWS Certified Solutions Architect.**

 - 👨‍💻 All of my projects are available at [My Repository](https://github.com/AnikKDev?tab=repositories)